AndrewPricee/mytunes/README.md

 # mytunes
-A small Angular project using iTunes API
+A small Angular project using iTunes API.

-Inspiration and design taken from TraveryMedia (https://www.traversymedia.com/) as well as a classmate Fraser Carpenter
+Inspiration and design taken from TraveryMedia (https://www.traversymedia.com/) as well as a classmate Fraser Carpenter.

+Search results were limited to 3 due to it looking neat and itunes has a restriction on how many searches you can do every minute.
+3 results allows you to do multiple searches without any problems.